llwg/trip1/japan.md

 An 'Capsule Hotel' is a Lodging where ur Bed is a little capsule stacked among other Capsules (other peoples beds). and the bathroom is probably public.
 </div>

 this was first 'hotel' i stay at.
-The check in process was new for me. i think i tried to say sth in Japanese like "[reservation](予約?)"
+The check-in process was new for me. i think i tried to say sth in Japanese like "[reservation](予約?)"
 But the employee could tell i had no clue what i was doing and directed me in english to hand over passport and fill out something on a form and put shoes in locker and things.

 i looked around and put my stuff in my provided locker. then i went out. i wasnt sure if i was supposed to leave my key at front or something but i didnt and didnt experience any problems.